ericpgauth/Financial-models-tools/README.md

     Risk Management: VaR is a valuable tool for risk management.
 It helps investors and financial institutions assess and manage their exposure to potential losses.
 It provides a clear picture of the downside risk associated with a portfolio, allowing for better decision-making regarding risk tolerance, hedging strategies, and asset allocation.

 It's important to note that VaR has its limitations, especially when dealing with extreme events or non-normal market conditions.
 It assumes that past market behavior is a reliable indicator of future performance, which may not always be the case.
 As a result, VaR is often used in conjunction with other risk measures and stress tests to provide a more comprehensive view of portfolio risk.

+# BSM Derivative Pricing for European Options

+The Black-Scholes-Merton (BSM) model is a mathematical model used for pricing European-style options.
+Developed by Fischer Black, Myron Scholes, and Robert Merton in the early 1970s, it revolutionized the field of financial economics by providing a systematic method to price options, which are financial derivatives allowing the holder to buy (call option) or sell (put option) an underlying asset at a specified strike price on or before the option's expiration date.

+Here's a breakdown of the BSM model:

+1. **European Options**: The BSM model is specifically designed for European options, which can only be exercised at expiration, unlike American options that can be exercised at any time before expiration.

+2. **Underlying Asset**: The model assumes the price of the underlying asset (like a stock) follows a geometric Brownian motion, which means the asset's returns are normally distributed and its price log follows a random walk with constant drift and volatility.

+3. **Risk-free Rate**: The model uses a constant, known risk-free interest rate over the life of the option.
+This is typically approximated by the yield on government securities.

+4. **No Dividends**: In its basic form, the BSM model assumes that the underlying asset does not pay dividends.
+Modifications to the model can be made to account for dividends.

+5. **No Arbitrage**: The model assumes the absence of arbitrage opportunities (i.e., riskless profit).

+6. **Volatility**: The model incorporates the volatility of the asset's returns, which is a measure of how much the asset's price is expected to fluctuate over time.
+In practice, volatility can be historical (based on past price movements) or implied (derived from market prices of traded options).

+7. **Mathematical Formula**: The model expresses the option price as a function of these factors:
+   - **S** (current price of the asset)
+   - **K** (strike price of the option)
+   - **T** (time to expiration, in years)
+   - **r** (risk-free interest rate)
+   - **σ** (volatility of the asset's returns)

+8. **Limitations**: While the BSM model is groundbreaking and widely used, it has limitations.
+It assumes constant volatility and interest rates, and ignores the possibility of early exercise, making it less accurate for certain types of options.

+In summary, the BSM model provides a theoretical estimate of the price of a European option based on various factors like the asset's current price, time to expiration, volatility, and the risk-free rate.
+Despite its simplifying assumptions, it remains a fundamental tool in financial option pricing.